Natural forests in Sri Lanka

-According to the forest cover assessment in 1995, the country had a total 1.94 million hectares or 32.2% of the land area classified as dense forests while the balance 0.47 million hectares or 7% the land area classified as open forests.

-The total extent of forest cover (natural forest types) of Sri Lanka was estimated as 1,912,970 ha in 2015 amounting to 29.2% of the total land area of the country, out of which dense forests account for 21.9 %.
+Sri Lanka exhibits a remarkable biological diversity and is considered to be the richest country in Asia in terms of species concentration.

+In 2019 a total area of 16.5% of Sri Lanka was forested.
+In 2010, it was 28.8% (and 32.2% in 1995.)

+9.0% of Sri Lanka's forests are classified as primary forest (the most biodiverse form of forest and the biggest carbon sinks on Earth).

+Sri Lanka's forests contain 61 million metric tons of carbon in living forest biomass (in 2010).

+Between 1990 and 2005 alone, Sri Lanka lost 17.7% of its forest cover.

 History

 Sri Lanka continental separated from the south eastern tip of peninsular India by the more than 20 m deep Palk Strait.
 There had been repeated land connections with India across this strait during successive glacial periods, the last being between 10,000 and 20,000 years ago when the sea level was about 120m below the present level creating a 140 km wide land bridge.
 Notwithstanding these intermittent land connections with India, when exchange of species undoubtedly would have taken place between the island and mainland, Sri Lanka fauna and flora, especially those in the south western quarter, show remarkably high diversity and extraordinary endemism.
 It is the only area of seasonal lowland climate between western Malaysia (Sumathra, Malay Peninsula, Borneo and Philippines) and eastern coastal Madagascar.